yayaq1/quartz/content/work/projects.md

 ## The Philosophy Behind Every Build

 ### Simple, Effective Solutions
-The best things I make aren't the most technically complex—they're the ones that solve real problems in ways that feel effortless to the user.
+The best things I make aren't the most technically complex-they're the ones that solve real problems in ways that feel effortless to the user.

 ### The "Oh Wow" Factor
 I live for that moment when someone tries something I've built and their face lights up with genuine delight.
 That's the real measure of success.